nixworks/public/news/2016/08/6/index.md

 ##### Moro conflict
 ### [Three people, including a pregnant woman, are kidnapped in Patikul, Sulu, in the Philippines Autonomous Region in Muslim Mindanao.
 No group has claimed responsibility, though Abu Sayyaf is suspected. ](/news/2016/08/6/three-people-including-a-pregnant-woman-are-kidnapped-in-patikul-sulu-in-the-philippines-autonomous-region-in-muslim-mindanao-no-group.md)
-_Context: Abu Sayyaf, Autonomous Region in Muslim Mindanao, Moro conflict, Patikul, Sulu, Philippine_
+_Context: Abu Sayyaf, Autonomous Region in Muslim Mindanao, Moro conflict, Patikul, Sulu, Philippines_

 ##### 2016 stabbing of Charleroi police officers
 ### [A man attacks two policewomen with a machete in Charleroi, Belgium, whilst reportedly shouting Allahu Akbar.
 The attacker was shot dead by another police officer.
 The policewomen are being treated in hospital for non-life-threatening wounds.
 The attack is being investigated as a possible act of terrorism. ](/news/2016/08/6/a-man-attacks-two-policewomen-with-a-machete-in-charleroi-belgium-whilst-reportedly-shouting-allahu-akbar-the-attacker-was-shot-dead-by-a.md)